Skip to Main Content

 • A cosigner, on the other hand, is more likely to step in to help you qualify for a loan, and will not be expected to use the funds from the loan or, usually, to repay it, unless the main borrower fails to do so.

 If you are having a hard time qualifying for a loan on your own, you may want to look for personal loans with a cosigner.
-A cosigner with a good credit score and healthy income to help you qualify.
+A cosigner with a good credit score and healthy income can help you qualify.

 Learn More: Co-applicant vs. Cosigner